carlottacammareri/Homework1/README.md

 # Homework1 pcs21
-In the diffrent branches you can find the different exercises classified according the category reported on hackerrank
+In the different branches you can find the different exercises classified according the category reported on hackerrank